monicawidmann/monicawidmann.github.io/_pages/research.md

 Democracy, Debt, and the Bench: Political Ideology in Sovereign Immunity Cases - Forthcoming at *International Organization*

+When Firms Lead States: Financial Intermediaries and the Politics of Sovereign Green Bond Issuance - Conditionally Accepted at *International Organization*

-## Under Review
+## Working Papers

 Information Clearinghouse: Market Implications of US Judicial Decisions

-When Firms Lead States: Financial Intermediaries and the Politics of Sovereign Green Bond Issuance - *Revise & Resubmit*

-## Working Papers

 Default Dynamics: The Influence of Regime Type on Default Choice